cisagov/cyber.dhs.gov/pages/index.md

 ---

 ## This page and all content is transitioning to [CISA.gov/directives](https://www.cisa.gov/directives).
-While this transition occurs, previously posted content will remain here but all new products are being posted on [CISA.gov/directives](https://www.cisa.gov/directives).
+While this transition occurs, previously posted content will remain here, but all new products are being posted on [CISA.gov/directives](https://www.cisa.gov/directives).